dsagman/picat/picat.md

     yes
     ```
     Which is neat, and kind of like building up an expression that can then be dynamically evaluated, but how do I evaluate `C`?
 I have no idea.
 This is the only use of `Conj` as an output value in the entire manual.

+- `->` can be used for `if` `then` as in (A>5 -> X=yes; X=no).
+Technically, I understand this and it's on a footnote on page 6 that says, "Picat also accepts Prolog-style if-then-else in the form (If -> Then; Else) and mandates the presence of the else-part."

+    `->` is not used in examples, and I had to have someone point this footnote out to me after ChatGPT insisted that this is the prefered method for Picat `if` `then`.

+- `-->` The manual says this syntax supports DCG (Definite Clause Grammar) rules.
+I don't know much about these and the Prolog manual talks about the `phrase` predicate for processing them, which Picat doesn't seem to have.
+And without some examples, I'm not sure what I'd use them for.
+Would they make better/easier parsers for LL, LR or CFG grammars?
+I do not know.